Chief Executive Officer

 Prior to joining UKAT Sue worked for a treatment centre in Suffolk taking responsibility for all CQC Compliance, management and supervision of senior staff and overseeing the development and continuous improvement in all aspects of client care.
 She was also involved in the development of a number of projects to provide work and social opportunity for those clients in secondary and tertiary care.

-Having a successful career within the industry overseeing services, Ben was inspired by the ethics and the ethos of the UKAT group and joined the team in Oct 2016 as Operations Manager.
+Having a successful career within the industry overseeing services, Ben was inspired by the ethics and the ethos of the UKAT group and joined the team in 2016.

 “It is inspiring to see a company that truly puts its clients at the heart of its business”